Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Did 3 sum today and it broke me; spent about an hour on it learning diffrent ways to iterate through.
 Understand a majority of it but failed to see the implication.
 I will have to do it again before moving on.

 Overall good day though; work thinks I do hobby work at the office which sucks.
 I built an AI-Program but they think I am just messing around.
 Kinda sucks but whatever.

+## Day5: 08/1/25: Two Pointer, 3 Sum Smaller
+Did 3 sum smaller today along with several other LC problems.
+The problem is that I am having a hard time grasping the inheret problem and assuming to much.
+I need to slow down; it's insane that you have to do these problems hundreds of times to get a job but its whatever.

+I did the smaller version of it and I am tired of failing to grasp and move the pointers properly.
+I will continue to try